dafny-lang/dafny/docs/DafnyRef/Types.md

 _greatest lemma_ declarations, which bring about two benefits.
 The first benefit is that greatest lemmas are syntactic sugar and reduce the tedium of having to write explicit quantifications over `k`.
-The second benefit is that, in simple cases, the bodies of greatest lemmas can be understood as co-inductive proofs directly.
+The second benefit is that, in simple cases, the bodies of greatest lemmas can be understood as coinductive proofs directly.
 As an example consider the following greatest lemma.

 ```dafny